1inch (1INCH) 24 Hour Trading Volume Reaches $451.09 Million

-1inch (CURRENCY:1INCH) traded flat against the dollar during the 1-day period ending at 9:00 AM ET on March 9th.
+1inch (1INCH) traded flat against the dollar during the 24 hour period ending at 20:00 PM Eastern on March 14th.
+1inch has a market cap of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last 24 hours.
+Over the last seven days, 1inch has traded flat against the dollar.
 One 1inch coin can currently be bought for $3.77 or 0.00005887 BTC on popular exchanges.
-1inch has a total market capitalization of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last day.
-Over the last week, 1inch has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.